Cash vs Credit Card Spending Statistics

 23. Americans between 35 and 44 years use credit cards the most.

 In the age group 35–44, 29% prefer debit cards, while 31% and 16% choose credit cards and cash.
 Among US residents aged 45–54, 33% favor debit card payments.
 About 17% of consumers in the age group prefer paying with cash, while 25% said the same for credit cards.

 24. Americans held a daily average of $67 in cash in 2021.

-Cash usage statistics from 2019 show that the average amount of cash held per day in the US is $60.
-This is higher than the amounts of between $57 and $60 reported between 2016 and 2029, but lower than the 2020 average of $74.
-Americans aged 65 or older carry the highest daily amount of cash at $116.
-US consumers between 18 and 24, in contrast, hold the lowest average amount of cash per day ($38).
+Cash usage statistics show that the average amount of cash held per day in the US was $67 in 2021.
+This was higher than the amounts of between $57 and $60 reported between 2016 and 2029, but lower than the 2020 average of $74.
+Americans aged 65 or older carried the highest daily amount of cash at $101.
+US consumers between 25 and 34, in contrast, hold the lowest average amount of cash per day ($39).